 An on-chip cache contains 512 bytes of RAM and provides unimpeded access to instructions.
-The cache operates automatically and is transparent to software.
-The cache is divided into four 128-byte segments.
-Associated with each segment is a 22-bit segment start address register (SSA) to identify the addresses in memory corresponding to the current contents of the cache segment.
+The I-cache operates automatically and is transparent to software.
+The I-cache is divided into four 128-byte segments.
+Associated with each segment is a 22-bit Segment Start Address (SSA) register to identify the addresses in memory corresponding to the current contents of the I-cache segment.
 Each cache segment is further partitioned into eight subsegments of four long words (32 bits) each.
 Each subsegment has an associated present (P) flag to indicate whether or not the subsegment contains valid data.

-The cache is loaded only when an instruction requested by the execution section of the SMJ34020A is not already contained within the cache.
-A least-recently-used (LRU) algorithm determines which of the four segments of the cache is overwritten with new data.
+The I-cache is loaded only when an instruction requested by the execution section of the SM34020APCM40 is not already contained within the I-cache.
+A least-recently-used (LRU) algorithm determines which of the four segments of the I-cache is overwritten with new data.
 For this purpose, an internal four-by-two LRU stack keeps track of cache usage.
-Although the cache is loaded so as to always fill a subsegment completely, not all eight subsegments within a segment are necessarily filled (this is dependent upon the instruction stream).
+Although the I-cache is loaded to always fill a subsegment completely, not all eight subsegments within a segment are necessarily filled (this is dependent upon the instruction stream).

-status register
+status (ST) register

-The status register (ST) is a special purpose 32-bit register dedicated to status codes set by the results of implicit and explicit compare operations and parameters used to specify the length and behavior of fields 0 and 1.
-During an interrupt, when the IX bit in the ST is placed on the stack, it indicates that execution of an interruptable instruction (PIXBLT, FILL or LINE) was halted to service the interrupt.
+The ST register is a special-purpose 32-bit register dedicated to status codes set by the results of implicit and explicit compare operations and parameters used to specify the length and behavior of fields 0 and 1.
+During an interrupt when the IX bit in ST is placed on the stack, the ST register indicates that execution of an interruptible instruction (PIXBLT, FILL, or LINE) was halted to service the interrupt.
 The single-step bit causes a trap to the single-step vector (located at address FFFF FBE0h) after the execution of one instruction when the bit is set high.
 Normal program execution occurs when the bit is set low.

-fields, bytes, words, long words, pixels and pixel arrays
+fields, bytes, words, long words, pixels, and pixel arrays

-The SMJ34020A outputs a 28-bit address on LAD4-LAD31 that is valid at the falling edge of ALTCH.
-The most significant 27 bits (LAD5-LAD31) define a 32-bit-long word of physical memory; logically, however, the SMJ34020A views memory data as fields addressable at the bit level.
-The least significant bit of the 28-bit address (LAD4) is used to select the odd or even word when accessing 16-bit memories (indicated by SIZE16 asserted low).
-Primitive data types supported by the SMJ34020A include bytes, words, long words, pixels, two independent fields of from 1 to 32 bits, and user-defined pixel arrays.
+The SM34020APCM40 outputs a 28-bit address on LAD4-LAD31 that is valid at the falling edge of ALTCH.
+The most-significant 27 bits (LAD5-LAD31) define a 32-bit-long word of physical memory; logically, however, the SM34020APCM40 views memory data as fields addressable at the bit level.
+The LSB of the 28-bit address (LAD4) is used to select the odd or even word when accessing 16-bit memories (indicated by SIZE16 asserted low).
+Primitive data types supported by the SM34020APCM40 include bytes, words, long words, pixels, two independent fields of from 1 to 32 bits, and user-defined pixel arrays.